Years ago (a lot of them, actually), I was fooling around with the idea of writing a book.

 Therefore the word “editing” was equal to “write it all over”, on new paper of course, or re-type it once again on new paper and so on…

-Because I realized that my “book” looked nothing like a real one (once again: at least nothing I would call a real book), I left it for what it was and went further living my writing-deprived life in peace and contentment.
+Because I realized that my “book” looked nothing like a real one, I left it for what it was and went further living my writing-deprived life in peace and contentment.

 Years later, when computers had become common (correct deduction: I’m not that young…), I realized that I had been writing a blog all along, though I had diligently done that using my trusted HB pencil with eraser top and my good old A4 scratch-pad, but then without the images, media, styles or the glitter and glamour of HTML.

 After this epiphany, I kept going on with my book-less and blog-less life without any remorse; this was mainly because I didn’t want to spend hours and hours to learn how a blog should be installed, or managed, what “php” or “(My)SQL” was or any of the more complex stuff related to it.

 By the way, this is what we all thought a “php” was, back then in the 70’s (for those of you old enough to remember the 70’s):